List of postcode areas in the United Kingdom: Norwich and Croydon

 Norwich and Croydon were used for a postcode experiment in the late 1960s, which was replaced by the current system.
 The format was of the form NOR or CRO followed by two numbers and a letter, e.g. NOR 07A.
 They were later changed to CR0 (digit '0') and NR1.

 Dublin, Ireland

 When Ireland was a part of the United Kingdom of Great Britain and Ireland a postal district system was introduced in 1917 by the UK government.
 The letter D was assigned to Dublin.
-Upon the establishment of the Irish Free State and later, the Republic of Ireland, the Irish government retained the designation and today it forms part of the Eircode system.
+Upon the establishment of the Irish Free State and later, the Republic of Ireland, the Irish government retained the designation and today it forms part of the Eircode system, a postcode format slightly different from the UK format and identifying individual addresses.
 Since Irish independence, D has never been reassigned as a postcode area in the UK.
-Modern postcodes throughout the Republic of Ireland take a slightly different form from UK postcodes and are specific to individual addresses.

 Non-geographic postcodes

-A number of non-geographic postcode sectors are also contained within geographic postcode areas.
+Types

+Some postcode areas do not correspond to geographical areas.
+They can be - (a) postcode areas with no geographic link (for use by Large Volume Receivers ("bulk mail", with delivery options determined between the LVR and Royal Mail) and these can for general mail or specific functions (e.g. parcel returns; centralised scanning of mail); (b) non-geographic postcode districts or sectors contained within geographic postcode areas (for LVRs or PO Boxes); and (c) specific purpose postcodes.